Mritunjay1101/9Tsram/README.md

 * Acknowledgements
 * References

-#INTRODUCTION
-RAM(Random)
-# 9Tsram
+# Introduction
-## This repository contains details about the design and development of a 'Nine_Transistors' SRAM CELL under a hackathon organized by IIT Hyderabad along with Synopsys.
+This repository contains details about the design and development of a 'Nine_Transistors' SRAM CELL under a hackathon organized by IIT Hyderabad and sponsored by Synopsys.
-## Here the tool used is Synopsys Custom Compiler.
+Here the tool used is Synopsys 'Custom-Compiler', which was used for schematics design and the  'Synopsis- Primewave' was is for the waveforms generation.

-#Introduction
+# Introduction
-SRAM (static random access memory) is a type of semiconductor random access memory that uses latches or flip-flops to store data, and the data in it is stored indefinitely provided the power is applied continuously.
-The other type of random access memory is the DRAM (dynamic random access memory), also a semiconductor MOS memory, that uses a capacitor and a transistor to store data.
-Both SRAM and DRAM are volatile memories.
-SRAM is more popular despite its high cost and low packing density as compared to DRAM because of its high speed, i.e., data can be read from the cell at a much faster rate from SRAM compared to DRAM.
-Also, SRAM does not need periodic refreshing like the DRAM.
-Thus, SRAM is a choice for designers in applications where high speed is a must, and the high cost of the cell is tolerable as in the case of cache memory designing.
+Any microprocessor requires high performance memory to access data exchange at very speeds, these memory units are designed with this SRAM technology, the fundamental bulilding block of such a memory unit is an SRAM cell.An SRAM (static random access memory) is a type of memory cell that is used to store one bit(0,1) of information, it fundamentally uses a latch(maade with MOSFETS) to store the information.
+Other type of memory that exists is a DRAM cell, which is made up of a capacitor and a MOSFET.But for high speed memory design former is considered.Both SRAM and DRAM are volatile memories.
+SRAM is more popular despite its high cost and low packing density as compared to DRAM because of its high speed, i.e., data can be read from the cell at a much faster rate.SRAM does not need periodic refreshing like the DRAM.
-In the present time, where portable battery-operated devices have become very common, power dissipation and area have become major concerns leading to the demand for small and low power consuming devices.
-Day by day, the scale of integration is increasing to meet the small-sized and high-density chips.
-This technology scaling results in instability in SRAM cell operations.
-Conventional SRAM cell suffers from various problems at smaller-scaled technology like leakage current, read stability, etc. To achieve a design that can work at smaller-scaled technology, various SRAM cells have been developed.
-Since there exists a trade-off between different parameters of an SRAM cell, so achieving all the aspects in a single design is not possible.
-Therefore, different designs depending upon different requirements in different applications are developed by focusing on the optimization of one or more parameters.
-This paper discusses various SRAM cells that consist of a different number of transistors and have some improved factors as compared to one another and the advantages and disadvantages of different SRAM cells are also seen.

 # Different Memories
 2.1 Conventional 6T SRAM Cell
 The conventional SRAM cell [1] made of 6 MOSFETs is the